wrosenbaum/ex-post-facto/_teaching/2021s-cosc-273/slides/lec23-consensus-1.md

 How can we achieve...

 - ~~**Agreement**: all processes output the same value~~
-- **Validity**: if all systems have the same intput, they all output that value
+- **Validity**: if all systems have the same input, they all output that value
 - **Termination**: all (non-faulty) processes decide on an output and terminate after a finite number of steps

 <div style="margin-bottom: 8em"></div>